glygener/glygen.cfde.generator/README.md

 It is also necessary to checkout/clone or download the source code from the [repository](https://github.com/glygener/glygen.cfde.generator).

+Before running the program the code needs to be compiles.
+Run the following commandline in the root folder of the source code (the **pom.xml** file is located there):
+`mvn compile`

-To run the program from commandline use the following command from the root folder of the source code (the **pomk.xml** file is located there):
+To finally run the program from commandline use the following command from the root folder of the source code (the **pom.xml** file is located there):
 `mvn exec:java -Dexec.mainClass=org.glygen.cfde.generator.App -Dexec.args="-c ./data/files.csv -o ./data/output/ -p ./data/glygen.properties -m ./data/mapping/"`

 The values in double quote are the commandline arguments that need to be adjusted according to the local system: